kaikue/MagicOfTheStars/README.md

 ## TODO

 ### Movement
-- When unrolling, set walljumppush = false (it's weird that the player starts moving after rolling to a stop in midair)
 - Do one way moving platforms squish player up or down?
 - Sliding down when just off of platform edge is wrong sprite direction
 - Call floats "speed" instead of "vel" or "velocity" (since velocity is a vector)